To review Salem's floodplain overlay zone regulations please view the

 Requirements for structures

 To minimize damage to structures during flood events, the City requires all new and substantially improved structures in the floodplain to be anchored against movement by floodwaters, be resistant to flood forces, and to be constructed with flood resistant materials.
 In addition, new structures and substantial improvements to existing structures must be elevated so that the lowest floor (including the basement) is at least one foot above the base flood elevation.
-All electrical, mechanical, plumbing, and other service facilities shall be elevated to the base flood elevation a minimum of one foot above the base flood elevation.
+All electrical, mechanical, plumbing, and other service facilities shall be elevated a minimum of one foot above the base flood elevation.
 This can be done in one of the following ways:

 - Elevation on fill